NIRALUser/NeuroRuler/README.md

 ## Setup

 Your Python version needs to be 3.8+.
 Check with `python --version`.
+If that doesn't work, you need to [install Python](https://www.python.org), and make sure to add it to `PATH`.

+You will also need [git](https://git-scm.com), and make sure to add git to `PATH` too.

-Then run these commands.
+Then run these commands in your terminal.

 ```text
 git clone https://github.com/COMP523TeamD/HeadCircumferenceTool.git